T

 Usually compatible

-A salad of roasted red peppers and salted cod, typically dressed with olive oil.
-Ingredients are naturally gluten-free, but ensure no cross-contamination during preparation.
+A salad of roasted red peppers and salted cod, dressed with olive oil and garlic.
+Generally safe, but always confirm no wheat-based croutons or bread are served alongside or used in preparation.

 Buñuelos de Calabaza